colibri17/sette_mezzo/README.md

   on policy evaluation and policy improvements steps.

 # Installing
-The repository can be installed by using `pip`.
-It is recommended to create a virtual environment.
-Using `venv` this can be done as it follows (Ubuntu):
+The repository can be easily installed by using `pip`.
+It is recommended to create a virtual environment to execute the scripts.
+To install the repository with `venv` ex:
 ```
 # Clone the repository
 git clone https://github.com/colibri17/sette_mezzo